ooni/2023-05-richer-input/DESIGN.md

 We define the concept of "mini nettest", which allow nettests such as the IM ones to measure dynamic targets provided as richer input.

+We also define a DSL that allows to compose basic network functionality together, thus being more flexible than the "mini nettests."

 We support these use cases:

 1. users can write their own scripts for performing research;